rgwch/mikrorest/docs/classes/MikroRest.md

 > **handleLogin**(`loginRoute`, `authenticate`): `void`

-Defined in: index.ts:358
+Defined in: index.ts:380

-Let Mikrorest handle Login for you.
-Supply a route and function that checks username and password and returns an (arbitrary) object if they are valid or null if not. it will setup a POST route at loginRoute (e.g. /login) that expects a JSON body with username and password.
+Let MikroRest handle login for you.
+Supply a route and function that checks username and password and returns an (arbitrary) object if they are valid or null if not.
+It will set up a POST route at loginRoute (e.g. /login) that expects a JSON body with username and password.
-If the credentials are valid, it will return a JWT that can be used for authorization in subsequent requests, and a user object as received from the authenticate-function.
+If the credentials are valid, it will return a JWT that can be used for authorization in subsequent requests, and a user object as received from the authenticate function.
 The token is valid for MIKROREST_JWT_EXPIRATION minutes.
 You can use it in the Authorization header as "Token <token>".
-The Login route also accepts a JSON body with { extend: true } to extend the token expiration.
+The login route also accepts a JSON body with { extend: true } to extend the token expiration.
 The request must then include the existing token in the Authorization header and will receive the updated JWT as response.

 #### Parameters